interoperable/docker-unifi-api-browser/README.md

 ## Getting Running
 To get started this is the minimum number of options, be sure to append each envar with the required text (esp the SHA512):

-`docker run --name unifiapibrowser -p:8000:8000 -e USER= -e PASSWORD= -e UNIFIURL= -e APIBROWSERPASS=    scyto/unifibrowser`
+`docker run --name unifi-api-browser -p:8000:8000 -e USER= -e PASSWORD= -e UNIFIURL= -e APIBROWSERPASS=    interoperable/unifi-api-browser`

 This will run the container on host port 8000/tcp.